onestopjs/gatsby-theme-localization/README.md

 | Export | Description                           |
 |--------|---------------------------------------|
 | Link   | Drop-in replacement for Gatsby's Link |

-I am planning on adding TypeScript, so proper types will be exported soon.

 ## Disclaimer
 I am new to Gatsby, so it is possible this is written in a really suboptimal way.
 When I had all the knowledge to build this, I rushed to get it working so people can use it as soon as possible.
 As a result, the code is quite a mess now.
 My next goal will be to refactor and reorganize everything in a more maintainable manner, then I will start adding more features (such as remote translations).
 It is quite possible to have bugs or unforeseen use cases which prevent you from using this plugin.
 Please, open an issue in GitHub and I will try to address it as soon as possible.